ucl-arc-tre/portal/docs/High-Level_Design.md

 An **Asset** belongs strictly to one **Study**.
 If the Study transfers an Asset to another Study, a new Asset is created.
 This should reference the original Asset through the `parent` relationship, so that provenance can be established.
 This relationship can carry additional information such as what derivation was used, e.g. anonymisation.

 ### Project
-The **Project** entity type is expected to be subtyped for specific Environments, including with additional User roles (beyond the default `itAdmin`).
+The **Project** entity type is expected to be subtyped for specific Environments, including with User roles.
 E.g.
   - The ARC TRE Project subtype specifies desktop users, ingressers, etc.
   - The DSH Project subtype is called a "Share"
   - The Condenser Project subject is called a "Tenancy"